 Some of the most intriguing NIF experiments test the physics believed to determine the structures of planets down to their cores, both in our solar system and beyond.

 In particular, scientists are using NIF to “explore” recently discovered exoplanets by duplicating the extreme conditions thought to exist in their interiors.
-Hundreds of extrasolar planets have been identified, some smaller than Earth and others a dozen times more massive than Jupiter.
+Thousands of extrasolar planets have been identified, some smaller than Earth and others a dozen times more massive than Jupiter.
 There is intense scientific interest in understanding how these exoplanets might have formed billions of years ago, the composition of their interiors, and whether they could support an atmosphere or even some form of life.

 Observational data provide only a rough estimate of an object’s size and mass, so scientists must supplement exploration with modeling.
 This approach, however, has its own limitations because models are based on our own solar system, and many planetary systems do not closely resemble ours.
 Accessing densities and temperatures similar to those deep within planets through laboratory experiments allows scientists to refine their calculations and models so they can better understand the structure and formation of bodies both distant and close to home.